 Why Carbon?Many of our kitchen knives offer the choice of either stainless and carbon steel blades.
 If you're reading this page, then you probably went with the carbon.
 Or perhaps you're trying to decide if carbon steel cutlery is right for you?

 For most chefs, the principle motivation for using carbon over stainless is simple: the carbon edges start sharper to begin with, and, if well maintained, they stay sharp longer.
 That's not to say stainless steel knives are inherently dull—it just means the carbon steel stuff is really sharp!

 So, what's the trade-off?

-Carbon steel blades are not rust-proof.
-They will quickly lose their initial silver coloring—but, with some extra care and attention, they will darken and develop a distinctive patina over time.
+Carbon steel blades are not rust-proof or “stain-less”.
+They will quickly lose their initial silver coloring and will darken and develop a distinctive patina over time.

 Tips for maintaining carbon steel blades